hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 Suppose an agent refunds a customer \$250.
 Its instructions say refunds above \$100 need review.
 Every tool call succeeds, but the agent has broken the rule.

 An agent is a program in which a model chooses some of its next steps and uses tools to act.

-This failure points to a fundamental friction in building agents: their behavior is scattered across an application.
-Prompts live in configuration strings, tools live inside API clients, state sits in a database, and stopping rules are buried in gateway middleware.
-When an agent fails, it is hard to isolate what went wrong.
-When you change something, it is hard to know whether you broke other behaviors.

-The solution is to give the agent's behavior a clear home.
-Keep its instructions, tools, and rules together in ordinary files, separate from the application that runs it.

-Once an agent is defined as files in a directory, three capabilities follow naturally:
-1. You can inspect, diff, version, and edit the agent without touching the application that hosts it.
-2. You can capture failures and turn them into automated tests that verify outcomes directly.
-3. Another agent can copy the definition, edit it, and test candidate versions against tests the model cannot rewrite.
+Here, the refund needs a check in code before it can run.
+You can add that check and a test inside your existing application.

+As the agent changes, you will want to compare different prompts, tools, and rules.
+That becomes harder when these pieces are mixed with request handling, database access, and other service code.
+You need a way to change the agent while keeping the surrounding application fixed.

+I keep the agent's definition in a directory of ordinary files.
+The application loads that directory to run it.
+Each version can be copied, edited, and tested through the same interface.

+This gives an engineer a small, reviewable change.
+With a runner and outcome checks in place, another agent can make and test those changes too.

 ## Put behavior in its own unit

-In most codebases, changing an agent requires changing backend service code.
-Adding a policy check means modifying a request handler.
-Tweaking a prompt requires redeploying a service.

-In [Looplet](https://github.com/hsaghir/looplet), my Python toolkit for building and evaluating agents, I separate this behavior into a directory called a **cartridge**:
+For the refund agent, the definition includes the instructions the model receives, the tools it can request, and the code that checks those requests.
+In [Looplet](https://github.com/hsaghir/looplet), my Python toolkit for building and evaluating agents, I call this directory a **cartridge**:

 ```text
 refund.cartridge/